 Significant climbs: the climb of Grantola in the first long lap, the climb of Casale di Casalzuigno and the Orino climb in the final four laps.

 The final loop lies at the foot of Monte Campo dei Fiori.
+They tackle the same race course for ages.

 Trophy da Moreno on Sunday 24th March 2019